 Signs of Irritation and How to Address Them

 Even with a careful approach to scar massage, signs of irritation can still occur.
-You may notice increased redness, swelling, or sensitivity around the scar area.
+You may notice increased redness, swelling, warmth, tenderness, itching, or sensitivity around the scar area.

-These reactions usually indicate that you’re applying too much pressure or massaging too frequently.
-If you experience pain, itching, or burning sensations, it’s vital to stop the massage immediately.
+These reactions may indicate that you are applying too much pressure, massaging too frequently, using an irritating product, or massaging before the scar is ready.
+If you experience pain, itching, burning, or a pulling sensation that does not settle, it is vital to stop the massage immediately.

 To address irritation, reduce the frequency of your sessions or lessen the pressure applied during each massage.
-Consider using a mild moisturizer to soothe the skin, and always make sure your hands are clean before starting.
+Consider using a mild, fragrance-free moisturizer to soothe the skin, and always make sure your hands are clean before starting.

 If symptoms persist, reassess your technique and allow the scar to rest before resuming massage.
 Monitoring your body’s response is important for effective scar management.